RenderKit/ospray/README.md

 `ospFrameBufferClear`.

 If a certain channel value is *not* specified, the given buffer channel will not be present.
-Note that ospray makes a very clear distinction between the *external* format of the framebuffer and the internal one:
-The external format is the format the user specifies in the `format` parameter; it specifies what color format OSPRay will eventually *return* the framebuffer to the application (when calling `ospMapFrameBuffer`): no matter what OSPRay uses internally, it will simply return a 2D array of pixels of that format, with possibly all kinds of reformatting, compression/decompression, etc, going on in-between the generation of the *internal* framebuffer and the mapping of the externally visible one.
+Note that OSPRay makes a clear distinction between the *external* format of the framebuffer and the internal one: The external format is the format the user specifies in the `format` parameter; it specifies what color format OSPRay will eventually *return* the framebuffer to the application (when calling `ospMapFrameBuffer`): no matter what OSPRay uses internally, it will simply return a 2D array of pixels of that format, with possibly all kinds of reformatting, compression/decompression, etc., going on in-between the generation of the *internal* framebuffer and the mapping of the externally visible one.